Jeremy Cameron: Premiership medal and second Coleman medal (2021–2025)

 After an injury-interrupted 2021 AFL season, his first at Geelong, many regard Cameron's 2022 campaign hitherto as a career-best year.
 A lack of injury concerns allowed Cameron to utilise his mobility to play up the ground as both a high half-forward and a key forward.
 His ability to roam through the midfield as a tall forward made him a dangerous and unique player.
 AFL champion David King remarked that in 2022, he was "clearly" the best player in the competition.
 He was awarded his third All-Australian selection in the 2022 All-Australian team, came equal third in the Coleman Medal, and received his first Carji Greeves Medal – his second ever best & fairest award.
 He won his first ever premiership, and polled a career-high 19 votes in the 2022 Brownlow Medal to come eighth.

 After a slow start to his 2025 campaign, Cameron kicked 49 goals in 10 games, including 11 against North Melbourne.
 This sparked talks of the possibility of a 100 goal season from Cameron.
 However, his form slowed as he ended the home and away season with 83 goals, enough to secure his second Coleman Medal.
+When he was selected in the 2025 All-Australian team, it became the first time that Cameron was selected as an All-Australian in consecutive seasons.
+He was also named captain of the team, although he admitted that he'd never been named as captain of anything before.
+He featured in the Grand Final for the third time in his career, but was injured in the second quarter.
+Cameron returned to the field in the third quarter, but was unable to impact as Geelong went down to the by 47 points.